Leaving the road means risking your life

 Federal Foreign Office aid projects

-Germany provides aid to many countries, including to Afghanistan, Bosnia and Herzegovina, Colombia and Myanmar.
-The Federal Foreign Office is also engaged in addressing severe and escalating crises, such as in Syria, Iraq, Yemen and Ukraine.
-In 2017, the Federal Foreign Office provided funds totalling some 30 million euros for humanitarian mine and ordnance clearance, including victim assistance, in 13 countries.
-An additional 45 million euros were spent on mine and IED clearance in Iraq, as part of stabilisation measures.
-With total expenditure of 75 million euros, Germany is one of the largest donors in this domain.
+The countries prioritised include Afghanistan, Bosnia and Herzegovina, Cambodia, Colombia, Iraq, Somalia and Ukraine.
+In 2018, the Federal Foreign Office provided funds totalling some 30 million euros for humanitarian mine action, including victim assistance, in 12 countries.
+An additional 7 million euros were spent on mine and IED clearance and capacity building in Iraq, as part of stabilisation measures.
+With total expenditure of 37 million euros, Germany is one of the largest donors in this domain.